 The dropdown shouldn't go beyond tagging panel

-When viewing the film on one screen, nothing is allowed to cover the video player.
-It's intolerant of anything that could block the view of any details in a film.
+When viewing the film their laptop, nothing is allowed to cover the video player.
+It's intolerant if any detail is blocked in a film.

 Adding long note to tagging panel is not encouraged

 Our client believes entering keywords would help compliance officers work more efficiently.
 Therefore, they would like to dis-encourage officers with their habits to type a long note on the tagging panel.

 And the lifesaver came...

 Most of the time, I was the only designer in this project, and my main goal was to ship the tagging feature, so that users can start using and testing the system.
 When we worked on the iteration after one year, a UX designer joined and took over the challenge of investigating how we could place the dropdown within the limited space:

 When users add tags, the notes and the CTA button area are not in use, so it's used to place the list of suggested keywords.

 To help users watch a film and typing simultaneously, we have introduced keyboard shortcuts.
 Users can now use numbers to select keywords, and arrow keys to navigate the list, instead of using their mouse to scroll.